Your Plan, Our Future

 At the User Group meeting in October 2018 we had a team on hand to film short interviews with Tracey, alongside Niall Stuart and Geoff Aitkenhead, to gather their initial thoughts on RIIO-T2 and how the User Group will play a role in our development.

-I hope this blog and video will give you more of an insight into what we’re doing behind the scenes as we continue to develop our business plan for the future.
 If you have any feedback for the RIIO-T2 team or would like to know more about how you can get involved, please email email@example.com

 Tracey Barlow, Independent Chair of SHE Transmission's RIIO-T2 User Group, shares her thoughts on progress and priorities following the first inaugural meeting.